jingyi-cui/jingyi-cui.github.io/content/_index.md

 </figure>

 Welcome!
-I’m a rising 6th-year Economics PhD candidate at Yale University.
+I’m a 6th-year Economics PhD candidate at Yale University.
+I'm on the 2025-2026 job market.

-My main field of interest is industrial organization, with a focus on online labor markets.
+My research fields are industrial organization and labor economics.

 My CV is available [here](/Jingyi_Cui_CV_202506.pdf).